Grants for Individuals:

 - Grant awards will be paid directly to the recipient

-- Serving the counties of Chemung, Schuyler, Steuben, Yates and Tompkins in New York.
+- Applicants must reside in Chemung, Schuyler, Steuben, or Yates county in New York.

 How to Apply